jinalkam/firebasechat/readme.md

 1) git clone the url
 2) run composer update in terminal

-project incude firebase chat api with laravel  with basic firebase chat structure .implemet api in your mobile app.
+project incude firebase chat api with laravel  with basic firebase chat structure. implement api in your mobile app.